oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_InferenceOptimizations_AMX_BF16_INT8/README.md

 ## Key Implementation Details

 This code sample will perform inference on the ResNet50 and BERT models while using Intel® Extension for PyTorch (IPEX).
 For each pretrained model, there is a warm-up run of 20 samples before running inference on the specified number of samples (i.e. 1000) to record the time.
-AMX is supported on BF16 and INT8 data types starting with the 4th Gen Xeon Scalable Processors.
-The inference time will be compared, which showcases the speedup over FP32 when using VNNI and AMX on both BF16 and INT8.
+Intel® AMX is supported on BF16 and INT8 data types starting with the 4th Gen Xeon Scalable Processors.
+The inference time will be compared, which showcases the speedup over FP32 when using VNNI and Intel® AMX on both BF16 and INT8.
 The following run cases are executed:

 1. FP32 (baseline)
 2. BF16 using AVX512_CORE_AMX
 3. INT8 using AVX512_CORE_VNNI
 4. INT8 using AVX512_CORE_AMX

-The Intel® oneAPI Deep Neural Network Library (oneDNN) reference guide contains a page about [CPU Dispatcher Control](https://www.intel.com/content/www/us/en/develop/documentation/onednn-developer-guide-and-reference/top/performance-profiling-and-inspection/cpu-dispatcher-control.html) where you can set the instruction set to AVX-512 and AMX during runtime.
+The Intel® oneAPI Deep Neural Network Library (oneDNN) reference guide contains a page about [CPU Dispatcher Control](https://www.intel.com/content/www/us/en/develop/documentation/onednn-developer-guide-and-reference/top/performance-profiling-and-inspection/cpu-dispatcher-control.html) where you can set the instruction set to AVX-512 and Intel® AMX during runtime.
 Previous instruction sets are also available.

 To run with INT8, the model is quantized using the quantization feature from Intel® Extension for PyTorch (IPEX).
 TorchScript is also used in all inference run cases to deploy the model in graph mode instead of imperative mode for faster runtime.